TOAST-DOCS/Document-Recognizer/en/overview.md

 * When you need to build an accounting/financial management automation solution

 ## Privacy Policy
 * While using the Document Recognizer service, the customer may collect personal and sensitive information of their users.
 Therefore, the customer of this service must inform a legal notice to their users as per the Personal Information Protection Act and acquire their consent regarding the matter.
-Also during this process, work consignment relation regarding the processing of personal information may arise between the customer and NHN Cloud.
-The customer who assumes the position of consignor may enter into a consignment contract with the consignee, NHN Cloud, separately in writing, and post a privacy policy notice by referencing the following:
+Also during this process, work consignment relation regarding the processing of personal information may arise between the customer and NHN.
+The customer who assumes the position of consignor may enter into a consignment contract with the consignee, NHN, separately in writing, and post a privacy policy notice by referencing the following:
-    - Consignee: NHN Cloud Corp.
+    - Consignee: NHN
     - Consignment Description: Providing Document Recognizer service

 ## Agreement on technical/administrative level